PPF agrees to sell Russian banking assets

 PPF, one of the leading CEE-based investment groups, has agreed to sell its Russian banking assets including its leading consumer lender Home Credit to a group of investors led by Ivan Tyryshkin, chairman of the fintech SPB Exchange.

+"My partners and I have bought 50% plus one share, for now we are not disclosing more information," Tyryshkin was quoted as saying by Frank Media, a Russian banking focused publication, Reuters reported.

-Ivan Tyryshkin is chairman, a leading shareholder and one of the founders of Russia’s SPB Exchange, one of the leading publicly traded fintech platforms in the region.
+Tyryshkin is chairman, a leading shareholder and one of the founders of Russia’s SPB Exchange, one of the leading publicly traded fintech platforms in the region.
 Previously he was CEO of the RTS Stock Exchange, which merged to form the Moscow Exchange in 2011.

 PPF – one of the biggest foreign private investors in Russia – had been trying to sell its Russian and Kazakh assets before the Kremlin’s invasion of Ukraine, with Hungary’s OTP bank and Russia’s AFK Sistema reported as being potential buyers.